 Countermeasure for falling birthrate

-For example, we introduced the child-care shortening hours system for those who engage in child care (described above) and “child support allowance” applicable to children of up to 6 years old in April 2015.
+For example, we introduced the child-care shortening hours system in August 2018 and “child support allowance” which started in April 2015 for children of up to 6 years old was expanded to up to 15 years old in April 2018.

 In addition, because sudden actions may be needed during daily child care, Suzuki allows employees to take paid half-day off up to 40 times per year.